nolte/gh-plumbing/docs/probot.md

 #### Project Settings

-For Central Project Configuration we use the [settings](https://probot.github.io/apps/settings/) Github App.
+For Central Project Configuration we use the [settings](https://probot.github.io/apps/settings/) GitHub App.

 This Applications will be handle: